niteshwadhwa/CoffeeBru/README.md

 Step 4: For running it on web browser, run this command: ionic serve

 For running it on mobile : Attach your android or iphone with computer using USB, make sure that debugging is ON in your phone and run this command -> ionic run android

+Note : Its Server is deployed on Bluemix Cloud and its Up and Running.

+Start Using it.
+Cheers :)